AdamKorp/Windows-Powershell-Wazuh-integration/README.md

-Adding an agent to the Wazuh server is straightforward, and there's no better guide for it than the official Wazuh documentation.
+Adding an agent to the Wazuh server is straightforward, and there's no better guide for it than the official Wazuh documentation 📚.

-However, it's important to note that Windows PowerShell and Wazuh don’t get along.
-As a result, Wazuh may not notify us about suspicious PowerShell processes, which is a critical aspect of endpoint monitoring.
-Fortunately, with a few tweaks, we can help them find common ground and improve monitoring.
+However, it's important to note that Windows PowerShell and Wazuh don’t get along 🤝❌.
+As a result, Wazuh may not notify us about suspicious PowerShell processes, which is a critical aspect of endpoint monitoring 🔍💻.
+Fortunately, with a few tweaks, we can help them find common ground and improve monitoring ⚙️

 go to gpedit.msc> administrative templtes > windows components and then Windows Powershell Turn on Module logging > Enabled > show > type "*" > ok